 Heart disease and strokes are the leading cause of death and disability in South Africa.
 According to the Heart and Stroke Foundation of South Africa, 80% of heart diseases and strokes can be prevented.
-Research on drowning has revealed that in the five years between 2011 and 2015, there were an average of 1541 drownings a year.
 The Medical Research Council lists drowning as one of the highest causes of accidental deaths in children under the age of five.

 Knowing what to do in an emergency can help to save a life.
-With nearly 225 South Africans killed by heart disease every day and with an alarming increase in fatal drowning, it is important to know cardiopulmonary resuscitation (CPR) a common and often lifesaving procedure,
+With nearly 225 South Africans killed by heart disease every day and with an alarming increase in fatal drowning, it's important to know cardiopulmonary resuscitation (CPR) a common and often lifesaving procedure,

 What is cardiopulmonary resuscitation (CPR)?

 CPR is an emergency lifesaving procedure that's performed when the heart stops beating.
 This is done until the circulation of blood and breathing in a person experiencing cardiac arrest can be restored.
 This lifesaving technique is very useful in many emergencies. including heart attacks or near-drownings where someone's breathing or heartbeat has stopped.